KostasCherv/lifi_fee_collector/backend/README.md

-# Fee Collector Event Scraper
+# LI.FI Fee Collector Event Scraper

-A comprehensive multi-chain event scraper system that monitors FeeCollector smart contract events across multiple EVM chains, stores them in MongoDB, and provides a REST API for querying and managing the data.
+A comprehensive multi-chain event scraper system that monitors LI.FI FeeCollector smart contract events across multiple EVM chains, stores them in MongoDB, and provides a REST API for querying and managing the data.

 ## 🚀 Features